romchhh/TeleBot-Residential-Complex/README.md

 For any questions or issues, please open an issue in the [issue tracker](https://github.com/romchhh/TeleBot-Residential-Complex/issues).

-## Roadmap

-Future improvements and features planned for this project are listed in the [roadmap](ROADMAP.md) file.

 ## Acknowledgements

 - Thanks to the developers of the [FastApi](https://fastapi.tiangolo.com/) library for making it easy to make a friendship between webpage and python.